afkaf/LatticeStreamCrypt-Hybrid-Kyber/README.md

 ## Acknowledgments

-- The `kyberk2so.dll` is built from the [Kyber-K2SO Go library by Symbolic Software](https://github.com/symbolicsoft/kyber-k2so), published under the MIT License.
+- The `kyberk2so.dll` is built using the [Kyber-K2SO Go library by Symbolic Software](https://github.com/symbolicsoft/kyber-k2so), published under the MIT License.
 This project owes its gratitude to the creators of Kyber-K2SO for their pioneering work in post-quantum cryptography.